Skip to main content

 Student Health Insurance

 If your school offers a student health plan it can be an easy and affordable way to get basic insurance coverage.
-In most cases it will count as qualifying health coverage.
-You may be required to provide an explanation of benefits covered under the plan.
+In most cases, it will count as qualifying health coverage.
+You may be required to explain benefits covered under the plan.
 Self-funded student insurance plans are not eligible for ICHRA.

 Dental Insurance & Vision Insurance Plans